OWASP/www-chapter-sastra-university/index.md

     - Presentation time required

 ## Local News
+- Interactive session on OSINT and Playing CTF By Roopak Suresh and Abhisek held on 14/02/2021 <br />
 - Session on Fundamentals of application security by Adithyan Ak (OWASP Coimbatore Lead)<br />
   on 08/11/2020 at 10.00-11.00am.
 - Inaugration event of OWASP SASTRA University has been successfully completed on 18/11/2020.<br />